-Meanwhile, the town centre traders are getting into the Christmas spirit – with snowmen and festive shop windows!
-This plan is being led by Daniel Thornton from Phillips Jewellers.
+Meanwhile, the town centre traders are well and truly in the Christmas spirit – with snowmen and festive shop windows!
+This plan is led by Daniel Thornton from Philips Jewellers.

-Shopkeepers are invited to get creative and make a snowman to display at their door (or in the window).
-But… the snowman must be a recycled chap!
+Shopkeepers have got creative and made snowman to display at their door (or in the window).
+And, they’re all recycled!

-- The winners will get a crystal trophy, laser etched with a Christmas image and wording, donated by Phillips Jewellers.
+- The winner, as chosen by local schoolchildren, will get a crystal trophy.
+It’s laser etched with a Christmas image and wording, donated by Phillips Jewellers.